Savvich-0317/micro-calculator/README.md

-Calculator that is actually small.
+MicroCalculator

+✔ Lightweight & fast (Maybe)
+✔ Minimal design
-Only for windows.
+✔ Only for Windows